AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

   or Borrowed state.
 The newly declared name is the borrower.

 Such an operation is called a *borrowing operation*.

+The *borrowed name* of the source of a borrow operation is the smallest name that is borrowed in the borrow operation.

 In the region of program text beween the point where a name denoting a managed object is borrowed and the end of the scope of the borrower, the